Adjustable Beds | Hospital beds

 Hospital Bed Explained

-Special feature beds for people with health and mobility problems are called adjustable beds.
+Special feature beds for the elderly and people with health and mobility problems are called adjustable beds.
 They are also known as variable posture beds and (more commonly) as hospital beds, with two or more sections under the mattress that can hinge to form various profiles.
 The action of raising and lowering the base sections is known as profiling.
 They can be electrically or manually operated, or a mixture of both.

 A two function hospital bed should have “Hi – Lo” function which allows the bed to lower down to the floor and raise up to waist height and an elevating back rest raising to an inclined position for sitting up or elevating the head.
 Where the angle of the back rest is enough it can create a problem in that the person will slip down the bed.
 It is often of value to use a device of some sort at the foot of the bed to prevent slippage.
 A two section bed is more commonly used for shorter term use when mobility is not severely restricted.